DDMoReFoundation/PortableNonmem/README.txt

 ---------------------------------------------
 * unzip nonmem-see-plugin*.zip from 'target' directory (see section above)
 * Copy '<NM_INSTALLER_HOME>/test.bat' to where you unzipped NONMEM SEE bundle
-* Copy nonmem.license to Nonmem installation in SEE bundle directory
+* Copy nonmem.license to NONMEM installation in SEE bundle directory
 * go to SEE bundle directory and run test.bat
 * verify that the execution was successful.